beneisenberg/pilgrims-path/README.md

 ## 🙏 Credits & license

-Created as a study aid for a Church History I course.
-Educational content is drawn from the course lectures and lesson-review materials.
+Created as a study aid for a Church History I course using Claude Fable 5 .
+Educational content is based on the course lectures and lesson-review materials.
 Feel free to fork, adapt, and share for personal and educational use.

 ---